yurboiandy/andeezcraft/README.md

 # EaglerCraftX-1.8
 EaglerCraftX Client for 1.8 (+ 1.5.2 Options)

-Discord Server for this Site: https://discord.gg/czV7M8JXXM
+Discord Server for this Site (I will be more active on here and will probably do votes and stuff on here): https://discord.gg/czV7M8JXXM

 **I am not affiliated with or employed by EaglerCraft or Eagtek.
 I solely host these sites.
 I do not own or work for EaglerCraft and am not affiliated with Mojang.**